someengineering/resoto.com/docs/reference/user-interface/dashboards/index.md

 ## Overview

 The Dashboards feature provides you with rich insights about your infrastructure that is being scraped by Resoto.

 You can build dashboards or use pre-built dashboards that come out of the box.

 Dashboards are made up of different [widgets](./widgets/index.md) that display data in different visual ways, such as tables, charts, and maps.
-The widgets can use different data sources, including historic data from a time series database like Prometheus, or live data directly from Resoto Core.
+Widgets can use different data sources, including historic data from a time series database like Prometheus, or live data directly from Resoto Core.

 Dashboards are saved in Resoto Core in JSON format and can be managed using the Configuration Editor.